skx/dns-api.org/README.md

 an online DNS-lookup service.

-The service responds to requests received via HTTP with a JSON-encoded response, in the event of error this response will be empty.
+The service responds to requests received via HTTP with a JSON-encoded response.
+In the event of error this response will be empty.

 Implementation